 1 dead, suspect in custody after Decatur shooting

 Jun.
-10—One man is dead and a suspect is in custody after an apparent shooting this afternoon at a workshop behind an auto dealership at 3023 U.S. 31 South in Decatur.
+11—One man was killed and a suspect was in custody after an apparent shooting Thursday afternoon at a workshop behind an auto dealership at 3023 U.S. 31 South in Decatur.

 Decatur police said the shooting occurred at approximately 1:40 p.m.
 Officers responding to the scene just south of Cedar Lake Road found a man with a gunshot wound, according to a police news release.

-The victim was taken to Decatur Morgan Hospital, where he was pronounced dead, police spokesperson Irene Cardenas-Martinez said.
-Police have not released the identity of the suspect or victim.
+The victim, identified as Frankie Roland Smith Jr., 62, was taken to Decatur Morgan Hospital, where he was pronounced dead, police spokesperson Irene Cardenas-Martinez said.

+Police arrested Spencer Newton Harwell, 44, of Decatur.
+Cardenas-Martinez said Harwell was charged with murder and booked into the Morgan County Jail in lieu of a $150,000 bail.

 Capt.
-Jeremy Hayes said the two men knew each other "so there's not a threat to the public."
+Jeremy Hayes said the suspect and victim knew each other "so there's not a threat to the public."

 Hayes said the workshop building, where a number of riding lawn mowers and welding equipment sat under a carport, is on the same property as the auto dealership but is leased to another business owner.
 The dealership, K&D Auto Wholesale, posted on its Facebook page that it "had no affiliation or involvement with this incident."

-Investigators on the scene were waiting for warrant at about 4 p.m. so they could enter the building and complete their investigation of the scene.
+Investigators had to wait at the scene until late Thursday afternoon for a warrant so they could enter the workshop building and complete their investigation of it.

 — bayne.hughes@decaturdaily.com or 256-340-2432.
 Twitter @DD_BayneHughes.